Michael-Preibisch/Haskell-Interpreter/README.md

 - While loop construction.
 - Pascal-like  `for _ to _ do ` and `for _ downto _ do`  loops construction.
 - `If` and `if-else` constructions.
-- Built-in printing procedures:  printInt, printString, printBool.
+- Built-in printing procedures:  print, print, printBool.
 - Built-in conversion functions:  stringToInt, intToString.
 - Static typing (program is checked for type correctness before evaluation).
 - Runtime error handling (such as division by 0).